aws/aws-eks-best-practices/content/reliability/docs/application.md

 ## Observability

 Observability is an umbrella term that includes monitoring, logging, and tracing.
-One of the fallacies of distributed computing states that observability is optional.
 Microservices based applications are distributed by nature.
 Unlike monolithic applications where monitoring a single system is sufficient, in a distributed application architecture, you need to monitor each component’s performance.
 You can use cluster-level monitoring, logging, and distributed tracing systems to identify issues in your cluster before they disrupt your customers.

 Kubernetes built-in tools for troubleshooting and monitoring are limited.
 The metrics-server collects resource metrics and stores them in memory but doesn’t persist them.
 You can view the logs of a Pod using kubectl, but Kubernetes doesn't automatically retain logs.
 And the implementation of distributed tracing is done either at the application code level or using services meshes.